 Watercolor on bristle paper, 14″ x 17″ 2012

-The painting above wakes us up to a challenge of its various cultures.
+The painting above shows one of the challenges of its various cultures.
+It represents the solid foundation of New York.
+But as solid as it looks the forms reflect the blue passive moment from a hard day job.
 As a result, it makes everybody be part of it and create something new, just like his music.

-Furthermore, following the series of projections from the city.
-I used watercolor paint, adding white directly from the tube.
-Along consequently, the results are fresh and spontaneous.
-Watercolor is known for being a transparent media.
+Watercolor is known for being a transparent medium.
 Also called translucent, it is suitable for constructing forms, shadows, and highlight effects.

 “INTO THE STORM”